reenadangi/Python_May2021/week5/Session1/session1.md

+# Housekeeping
+* Week6 - Exam week
+* 05/31 week - No Lectures

+# What all we have learned?
+* Functions
+* Python OOP
+* Setting up Django project
+* Models(one-many and Many to many realtionships)
+* Djnago ORM
+* Sessions

+# What is important before exam
+* CRUD
+* validations
+* bcrypt
+* Login and registration

 # RESTful Development & Fullstack Django
 The client/server relationship is a prerequisite of a set of principles known as REST(representational state transfer) which provides a way of mapping HTTP verbs ( get, post, put/update, delete) and CRUD actions (create, read, update, delete) together.